contember/docs/docs/schema/relationships.md

 Useful when you need to just connect two entities without any additional metadata.
 E.g. a *Post* has many *Tag*s, also there are many *Post*s of each *Tag*.
-Downside is that you cannot attach any information on the relation between them, e.g. you can't even sort *Tag*s of given *Post*.
+Downside is that you cannot attach any information on the relationship between them, e.g. you can't even sort *Tag*s of given *Post*.
-In case you need such thing, you'd better create an extra entity representing the relation (e.g. a *PostTag* referencing using ManyHasOne both *Post* and *Tag*)
+In case you need such thing, you'd better create an extra entity representing the relationship (e.g. a *PostTag* referencing using ManyHasOne both *Post* and *Tag*)

 #### Example: Configuring only owning side